The Man Without a Face: Plot

-In 1968, Justin McLeod has been living an isolated existence as a reclusive painter for the past seven years, after a car accident that left him disfigured on the right side of his face and chest burns sustained in the post-crash fire.
+In 1968, Justin McLeod has been living an isolated existence as a painter for seven years, after a car accident that disfigured his face.

-Chuck Nordstadt is a young boy who endures a contentious relationship with his academically brilliant sisters and their mother.
-One day, Chuck meets McLeod on a ferry when McLeod witnesses Chuck in an act of vandalism borne of escalating frustration.
-Chuck is both intrigued and slightly scared of him.
-Chuck needs a tutor to help him pass a military academy's entrance exam that he had failed earlier that year.
-Upon discovering that McLeod is a teacher, Chuck eventually persuades him to become his tutor.
+Chuck Norstadt is a young boy who endures a contentious relationship with his academically brilliant sisters and their mother.
+One day, Chuck meets McLeod on a ferry when McLeod witnesses Chuck in an act of vandalism.
+Chuck needs a tutor to help him pass a military academy's entrance exam that he had failed earlier.
+Upon discovering that McLeod is a teacher, Chuck persuades him to become his tutor.
 While he is initially baffled by McLeod's unorthodox methods, the two eventually develop a close friendship.

-Chuck keeps his daily meetings with McLeod a secret in order to avoid being scorned for associating with a disfigured man whose past is shrouded in mystery.
-No one knows much about McLeod and few people have ever made an effort to know him, resulting in McLeod becoming the object of gossip, speculation and suspicion.
-Ultimately, Mrs. Nordstadt learns that her son has been visiting McLeod.
-She and the rest of the town convince themselves that McLeod is sexually molesting Chuck, despite Chuck's adamant denials.
+Chuck keeps his daily meetings with McLeod a secret to avoid being scorned for associating with a disfigured man whose past is shrouded in mystery.
+Ultimately, Mrs. Norstadt learns that her son has been visiting McLeod.
+She and the rest of the town convince themselves that McLeod is sexually molesting Chuck, despite Chuck's denials.
 Chuck researches McLeod's car accident, which involved the death of another boy, thus causing McLeod's fear of another attachment.
-Chuck is forcibly taken to a psychiatrist, who Chuck correctly suspects is also biased against McLeod.

-Chuck inevitably confronts McLeod to learn the truth of his disfigurement and to discover the identity of the youth who was killed in the car crash.
-As it turns out, the boy was a student of McLeod's.
-Consequently, McLeod was unjustly branded a pedophile, exiled from his hometown, convicted of involuntary manslaughter and served three years in prison.
-Once his relationship with Chuck is openly known, McLeod is once again run out of town and ordered by the authorities not to have any contact with Chuck.
-Chuck enters the military academy he had worked so hard to get into.
+Chuck confronts McLeod and learns that the youth who was killed in the car crash was his student.
+Consequently, McLeod was unjustly branded a pedophile, was convicted of involuntary manslaughter, and served three years in prison.
+Once his relationship with Chuck is openly known, McLeod is run out of town and ordered by the authorities not to have any contact with Chuck, who enters the military academy.

-At mail call, he is given back the letters he had sent to McLeod which were marked undeliverable.
-Needing to investigate, Chuck returns to McLeod's house only to find it empty, except for a painting he had done of Chuck that summer and a letter written by McLeod.
-The letter explains that McLeod has moved on and that he wishes Chuck the best of luck in his academic goals, thanking him for the gift of grace he'd so unexpectedly been given.
-Afterwards, Chuck is shown graduating from the military academy as his sisters and their mom (along with her newest husband) look on proudly.
-Chuck sees a familiar figure in the distance and recognizes it as his "faceless" tutor.
+At mail call, he is given back the letters he had sent to McLeod, which were marked undeliverable.
+Chuck returns to McLeod's house only to find it empty except for a painting he had done of Chuck that summer and a letter explaining that McLeod has moved on.
+He wishes the best for Chuck in his academic goals, also thanking him for the gift of grace he'd been given.
+Afterwards, Chuck is shown graduating from the military academy as his family looks on.
+He sees a familiar figure in the distance and recognizes it as his "faceless" tutor.
 They silently greet each other.